tomjoht/tomjoht.github.io/_posts/2024/12/2024-12-15-biohacking-your-glucose-with-ai.md

 ---
-title: "Using AI for personal optimization: biohacking and stream journaling"
+title: "Biohacking your glucose with AI"
-permalink: /blog/ai-biohacking-and-stream-journaling
+permalink: /blog/biohacking-your-glucose-with-ai
-date: 2024-12-15
+date: 2024-12-17
 categories:
 - ai
-keywords: biohacking, bullet journal, stream journal, glucose, cgm, nutrition
+keywords: biohacking, glucose, cgm, nutrition
 rebrandly: https://idbwrtng.com/ai-biohacking-and-stream-journaling
-description: "In this post, I stray slightly outside my normal tech comm focus to explore strategies for personal optimization, specifically with biohacking and stream journaling.
+description: "In this post, I stray slightly outside my normal tech comm focus to explore strategies for personal optimization, specifically with biohacking your glucose with AI.
 Some of these techniques could apply to tech comm, such as in analyzing user analytics, but that isn't something I've tackled yet.
-In short, I'm experimenting with using AI tools to adopt healthier habits and organize my stream of tasks, thoughts, and other notes during the day."
+In short, I'm experimenting with using AI tools to adopt healthier habits so that I feel better and am more productive throughout the day."
+redirect_from:
+- /blog/ai-biohacking-and-stream-journaling
 ---

 * TOC